Quantum circuit simulation of linear optics using fermion to qubit encoding: Introduction

 \section{Introduction}

 Quantum simulation imitates an evolution of one quantum system with another artificially organized quantum system, i.e., quantum simulator~\cite{feynman1982simulating}.
-Digital quantum simulators can encode with qubits an arbitrary quantum system comprising various particles, such as spins, fermions, and bosons, either exactly or approximately, depending on the particle nature.
+Digital quantum simulators with qubits can encode an arbitrary quantum system comprising various particles, such as spins, fermions, and bosons, either exactly or approximately, depending on the particle nature.
 Qubits can be realized with several physical systems, such as trapped ions ~\cite{cirac1995cold, monoroe1995demonstration}, nuclear magnetic resonance~\cite{cory1997ensemble, gershenfeld1997bulk}, superconducting circuits ~\cite{gambetta2017building, devoret2004superconducting}, quantum dots~\cite{loss1998quantumdot}, and photons~\cite{kok2007linear}.
 Therefore, we can simulate any quantum system with digital quantum simulators using proper qubit encoding protocols regardless of the physical nature of the simulator.
-Recent studies~\cite{erhard2019characterizing, arute2019quantumsupremacy} indicate that achieving quantum supremacy using digital simulations and its application to many-particle systems may become a realistic target in the foreseeable future.

 Among various many-particle quantum systems, bosonic systems are considered to have the significant benefit from digital quantum simulations.
 Knill, Laflamme and Milburn (KLM) showed that the postselected linear optics is capable of universal quantum computing ~\cite{knill2001scheme}.
 Also, boson sampling proposed by Aaronson and Arkhipov~\cite{aaronson2011computational} is a strong candidate for demonstrating the computational superiority of quantum devices.
 The boson sampling problem is believed to belong to classically hard sampling problems.